nori-io/build/README.md

 execute command into folder [nori-io/build/plugins/]

 1) docker build -t "plugins" .  -f Dockerfile
-2) docker run --rm --name "plugins_container" -e build_mode="group" -v /home/anita/.config/nori/plugins:/plugins plugins
+2) docker run --rm --name "plugins_container" -e build_mode="bulk" -v /home/anita/.config/nori/plugins:/plugins plugins

 build_mode can be used:
- "single" - build only one plugin, located in directory with plugins "group" -  build some plugins, located in subdirectories in directory with plugins
+ "single" - build only one plugin, located in directory with plugins "bulk" -  build some plugins, located in subdirectories in directory with plugins

 ## Build "Nori" engine in Docker container